mastering-jaz/mastering-jaz.github.io/pages/configuration-of-server.md

 **Note: Those highlighted text explanations are not part of config file, their inclusions are just for providing information.**

+<p class="alert alert-info">Normally, you will need to set Database user/password.
+Rest works fine with default values. </p>

 <pre>
 # Job Arranger for ZABBIX
 # This is a configuration file for Job Arranger Server process